By Anna Studman

 Find out how the Quinny brand performed when we tested its range of pushchairs for strength, durability and safety.

-Before picking which Quinny pushchair you might want, take a look at our pushchair chooser tool to help you decide what type of pushchair you need: a travel system, buggy or all-terrain pushchair.
+Before picking which Quinny pushchair you might want, take a look at our interactive pushchair chooser tool to help you decide what type of pushchair you need: a travel system, buggy or all-terrain pushchair.

-Quinny makes a wide range of accessories for its pushchairs, including cosy foot muffs, shopping baskets, parasols, mosquito nets and windstoppers.
+Quinny makes a wide range of accessories for its pushchairs, including foot muffs, shopping baskets, parasols, mosquito nets and windstoppers.

 Quinny Buzz Xtra review